-You can organize a Jane’s Walk in a matter of days.
+You can put together a Jane’s Walk in as little as a couple of days.
 Once you’ve decided to lead a walk, get in touch with your City Organizer for specific instructions.
 It’s a little different in each city, but here’s how to lead a Jane’s Walk in 5 simple steps.

 Think of a place or idea you’d like to explore in your city.
 What do you know that you want to share with your community?
 What do you not know that you want to learn about?
 What do you care about and wish others cared about, too?
 What do you love about your city?
 What would make your city better?
 For ideas and inspiration, check out the city pages, where we’ve compiled photos and stories from walks that have taken place around the world.

 Plan your route and discussion.